emmanuelgonz/rabbitmq_keycloak/README.md

     Q: I want to edit, add, and/or delete my two-factor authenticator application.
 How can I do that?

     A: You can manage your two-factor authentication applications using the Keycloak Account Management user interface.
 Refer to the section [Account Management](#account-management).

+1.
+    Q: I see the following error in the RabbitMQ management user interface after logging in via Keycloak: ```Not authorized```

 ## Definitions
 - Producer: A user application that sends messages